 Tuition, Financial Aid and Scholarships

 After admission to Resurrection University, you will be considered a full-time student there for your junior and senior years.
 At Resurrection University, you may have the opportunity to obtain limited merit scholarships.
-As with your first two years at Concordia Chicago, Resurrection University will also encourage you to complete the FAFSA to receive all entitled state and/or federal financial aid.
+Current annual tuition and fees for full-time students at Resurrection are available here.
+Just like with your first two years at CUC, Resurrection will also encourage you to complete the FAFSA to receive all entitled state and/or federal financial aid.

 A unique advantage of this degree program is the Presence Health System Loan Forgiveness Program.
 If you are committed to entering the Presence Health System workforce upon graduation, and if you meet the eligibility requirements, the dream of a no-loan future can be yours.
 To be considered for this program, you must meet requirements specified by Presence Health and Resurrection University.

 For more information about financial aid at Concordia-Chicago, contact the Office of Financial Aid at708-209-3113 or Financial.Aid@CUChicago.edu.